stephenjohnlimb/boot2/AgileOpenAPIDevelopment.md

 and do it.
 If we'd have developed it before - maybe that time and effort would have been wasted.

 After all; the requirement started out as a single URL context of `/status/{userIdentifier}`, hardly needs any documentation.
-But now we've added the `/email/{emailAddress}` URL context maybe some documentation is a good idea.
+But now we've added the `/email/{emailAddress}` URL context; maybe some documentation is a good idea.

 ### Adding in Swagger 3 OpenAPI support

-Now the first question you now need to answer is are you a 'bottom up' or a 'top down' developer.
+Now the first question you need to answer is; are you a 'bottom up' or a 'top down' developer.

 As I'm a 'code monkey' - I'm a bottom up developer.
 I'll define all my documentation via code and have it generated as documentation using `org.springdoc:springdoc-openapi-ui`.